Fudan-iGEM/2025-wiki/pages/human-practices.md

 > **Key Takeaways：**
 >
 > - **Differentiated Pricing Strategy:** It is recommended to adopt a multi-tiered pricing model.
 This could include a low-cost basic software package to attract early adopters, alongside a premium, high-priced "enterprise edition" that includes dedicated technical support, custom analysis, and regular updates.
 The goal is to capture different segments of the CRO market.
-> - **Focus on Financial Metrics & Value Proposition:** Investors pay close attention to a company's financial health.
+> - **Focus on Financial Metrics &amp; Value Proposition:** Investors pay close attention to a company's financial health.
 The business plan must clearly outline the path to profitability.
 It is crucial to quantitatively demonstrate how the platform can help CRO clients reduce R&D cycles, lower costs, or increase success rates, translating the technical advantage into clear financial value.
 > - **Target Market Refinement:** While targeting the Yangtze River Delta CROs is a good start, it is recommended to further define the "beachhead" market.
 Focus initially on small to medium-sized CROs that are more agile in adopting new technologies, before expanding to larger, established players.
 > - **Emphasize Data Assets:** Beyond the tool itself, the platform's potential to generate unique, proprietary datasets from client use is a significant long-term asset.
 This data can be leveraged for future AI model training, new drug target discovery, or industry reports, creating additional revenue streams.
 >